rutujamaskar/Excel_Dashboard/README.md

 Sales peak during mid-year and festive months.

 Project Use Case:(endusers)

-This dashboard can be used by:
+This dashboard can be used by :-->
 Sales Managers,
 Marketing Teams,
 Retail Analysts,
 Business Decision Makers.

-Created By:
+Created By :-->

 Rutuja Maskar